Pebble Beach Resorts

 Pebble Beach Resorts has three separate hotels located along 17-mile drive, interwoven with golf courses and stunning views over the Pacific Ocean.
-To the south of the Peninsula you will find the world-famous Pebble Beach Golf Links, which has hosted five US Opens and is widely acknowledged to be one of the beautiful courses in the world.
+To the south of the Peninsula you will find the world-famous Pebble Beach Golf Links, which has hosted five US Opens and is widely acknowledged to be one of the most beautiful courses in the world.
 The Lodge at Pebble Beach overlooks the closing hole of the famous course.
-With 161 rooms, all offering a patio or balcony overlooking the fairways or gardens, it remains the ideal option for those wanting to be as close to course as possible.
-We always suggest an Ocean View Room which overlooks the 18th, which is ideal as the sun sets, great for watching the final groups making their approach on the legendary 18th hole as you sit with your drink in hand.
+With 161 rooms, it remains the ideal option for those wanting to be as close to the course as possible.
+We recommend an Ocean View Room which overlooks the legendary 18th hole, ideal as the sun sets as you sit with a drink in hand.
 With 5 restaurants and bars, the Lodge gives you a multitude of options for post-round recovery.
 The Beach & Tennis Club is ideal for any non-golfers to visit during the day, and the Lodge has a 22,000 square-foot spa.

-Close to the Lodge is the Casa Palmero, the smallest of all the hotels at Pebble Beach with only 24 rooms.
+Next to the Lodge is Casa Palmero, the smallest of all the hotels at Pebble Beach with only 24 rooms.
 Overlooking the first fairway of Pebble Beach Links, it has been designed as an intimate boutique Mediterranean style villa, and it personifies elegance and exclusivity.
-There are many comfortable areas to relax in, such as the library, billiards room, living room or lovely bar.
-Within the rooms, you will find a wood-burning fireplace, with views overlooking the 1st fairway or forest.
-Do try and opt for a Spa Room which has its own whirlpool spa in its down garden patio area.
-Guests can easily walk down to the Lodge for their evening meal and in-room breakfast baskets as well as evening drinks are complimentary.
+There are several comfortable areas to relax in, such as the library, billiards room, living room or the lovely bar.
+Within the rooms, you will find a fireplace, with views overlooking the 1st fairway or forest.
+Do try and opt for a Spa Room which has its own whirlpool spa.
+Guests can easily walk to the Lodge for their evening meal and in-room breakfast baskets as well as evening drinks are complimentary.

-For those not golfing or for families there is much to see the do in the Peninsula.
-To the south, you can head to Carmel a enchanting town featuring small restaurants, art galleries, wine shops and boutiques, where you can spend hours walking around this picture-perfect town.
-Heading north beyond Spanish Bay you will find Monterey, once home to John Steinbeck, where you can still head along Cannery Row, dropping into a seaside restaurant for a spot of lunch.
+For those not golfing or for families there is much to see and do in the Peninsula.
+To the south, you can head to enchanting Carmel, with small restaurants, art galleries, wine shops and boutiques, you can spend hours walking around this picture-perfect town.
+Heading north beyond Spanish Bay you will find Monterey, head along Cannery Row and drop into a seaside restaurant for a spot of lunch.
 The Monterey Aquarium is a true delight, and ideal for families.
-Other activities include walks along the coast, whale watching, kayaking and wine-tasting; meaning that if golf is not your thing, Pebble Beach is still a wonderful destination in itself!
+Other activities include walks along the coast, whale watching, kayaking, horse-riding and wine-tasting; meaning that if golf is not your thing, Pebble Beach is still a wonderful destination.

 With a range of rooms over three hotels, we have listed all of the room types below.
 Each offers a great deal of comfort and style with LCD TVs, wifi internet and spa collection shampoos, soaps and lotions, an honour bar, 24-hour room service, in room coffee maker and come stocked with irons, hairdryers and in-room safes.
 All come with 300 thread count Egyptian cotton sheets.